web333wiki/web3-wiki/cards/Hard fork.md

 #explain-card

-A hard fork is opposite of a [[Soft fork]].

-A hard fork is a forced bifurcation of a blockchain, usually implemented when a significant change is made to the network's software code.
-It results in a permanent divergence of the blockchain into two separate blockchains.
-The original blockchain does not recognize the new version.
+A hard fork is the opposite of a [[Soft fork]].
+Instead of maintaining compatibility with the old rules, a hard fork introduces changes that all nodes must upgrade to follow.
+If some nodes do not upgrade to the new rules, they will be left behind on the old chain and will not be able to accept new blocks.
+Generally, a hard fork requires a majority of the network node participants to agree to the changes to avoid a split in the network.

-An well-known hard fork happened in the [[Ethereum]] network in 2016 after [The DAO Hack](https://cryptodose.net/learn/the-dao-hack/).
+A well-known hard fork occurred in the [[Ethereum]] network in 2016 after [The DAO Hack](https://cryptodose.net/learn/the-dao-hack/).